codenotary/immudb/docs/get-started/user-quickstart-with-immudb-and-immuclient.md

 ### Connecting with immuclient

-You may download the immuclient binary from [the latest releases on Github (opens new window)](https://github.com/codenotary/immudb/releases/latest).
+You may download the immuclient binary from [the latest releases on Github (opens in new window)](https://github.com/codenotary/immudb/releases/latest).
 Once you have downloaded immuclient, rename it to **`immuclient`**, make sure to mark it as executable, then run it.
 The following example shows how to obtain v1.0.0 for linux amd64:

 ```
 wget https://github.com/vchain-us/immudb/releases/download/v1.0.0/immuclient-v1.0.0-linux-amd64